chemprop/chemprop/docs/source/tutorial/cli/hpopt.rst

 Splitting
 ----------
 By default, Chemprop will split the data into train / validation / test data splits.
-The splitting behavior can be modified using the same splitting arguments used in training, i.e. section :ref:`train_validation_test_splits`.
+The splitting behavior can be modified using the same splitting arguments used in training, i.e., section :ref:`train_validation_test_splits`.

 .. note::
    This default splitting behavior is different from Chemprop v1, wherein the hyperparameter optimization was performed on the entirety of the data provided to it.